 In their report, the NFIB found that despite considerable optimism, small business owners are least confident about future sales growth although many felt that the current climate would allow for business growth.
 Although this may seem like a contradiction, we can interpret this note of caution as an indication that small businesses are ready to invest in growth but will exercise caution in the process.

-Although the overall trend since 2008’s low confidence ratings remains positive, the current business confidence rating is still lower than it was in Dec/Jan.
+Although the overall trend since 2008’s low confidence ratings remains positive, the current business confidence rating is still lower than it was in December or January.

 Increased Employment Opportunities